GaloisInc/adapt/fca/AR_Miner/README.md

 ## Running AR-RULES MINING:
 ### Data Generation and Preparation:
 It is the first step of the workflow.
-It starts by interrogating the Neo4J database using a json specification file, and generates the formal context files with two formats: csv, and rcf.
+It starts by querying the Neo4J database using a json specification file, and generates the formal context files with two formats: csv, and rcf.
 This step can be done, either by *calling get_query.r* from RStudio, or using the bash script *extractProcessEvent.sh*.
 The needed information are: an input json specification file that conains the Gremlin query, an output csv file, and an output rcf file.
+It is available in https://github.com/GaloisInc/adapt/blob/fcadev/fca/AR_Miner/extractProcessEvent.sh

 Example:

-*$> ./extractProcessEvent.sh*
+*$> ./extractProcessEvent.sh*:
 It will create the ProcessEvent context files: *'./contexts/ProcessEventSample.csv'* and *'./contexts/PrecessEventSample.rcf'*.
+One can use the pre-produced file for Cadet-Pandex DB: https://github.com/GaloisInc/adapt/blob/fcadev/fca/AR_Miner/contexts/Context_ProcessEvent.csv, https://github.com/GaloisInc/adapt/blob/fcadev/fca/AR_Miner/contexts/Context_ProcessEvent.rcf.

 We can do the same process under un R environment: